TakanoriHarashima/DNA_NP_motor_simulation/README.md

 This program make the image of snapshot and concatenate them into the mp4 movie (see Supplementary Movie 4,5,6,7).

 # Reproduction instructions
-Here is the parameter set to reproduce our simulation shown in Figure 2.
+Here is the parameter set for our simulation shown in Figure 2.
 ```
 # Basic parameters
 globalfol = r'Directory\to\perform\DNAmotor\simulation'